Center of the category $\mathcal{O}$ for a hybrid quantum group: Introduction and notations

 \subsubsection{Notations}

-Let $\k$ be an algebraically closed field of characteristic $0$, and without loss of generality, we assume $\k=\C$.
 For a complex variety $X$ with an action of a complex linear group $G$, we denote by $H^\bullet_G(X)$ the $G$-equivariant cohomology with coefficients in $\k$.
 For a Lie algebra $\g$ over $\k$, we denote by $U\g$ its enveloping algebra.